praxis/praxis-site/docs/reference/design/endpoints.md

 end
 ```

-At a glance, we have defined that this endpoint will respond only to Api version "1.0", it has a description, uses a
-routing prefix of "/blogs", and exposes simple `:index`, `:show` and `:create` actions.
+At a glance, we have defined that this endpoint will respond only to Api version "1.0", it has a description, uses a routing prefix of "/blogs", and exposes simple `:index`, `:show` and `:create` actions.
 The `:index` action returns a collection of blogs and does not take any parameters.
-The `:show` action takes an id parameter and returns a single Blog mediatype.
+The `:show` action takes an id parameter and returns a single Blog media-type.
 While `:index` and `:show` respond to HTTP GET verbs, the `:create` action responds is accessible through a `POST /blogs`, and can take a payload that contains a title and a description field.
 Successful requests will return a 201 created HTTP code, while sending a bad parameters will cause a 400 Bad Request response with the body containing the cause.

 Let's dig into the different configuration pieces available when defining endpoints

 ## Description

 You can specify a description for the endpoint definition using the `description`
 method.
-This description string is just for human consumption and is simply inserted directly into to the generated API documentation.
+This description string is just for human consumption and is simply inserted directly into the generated API documentation.

 ```ruby
 class Blogs